liferay-search/liferay-docs/en/developer/reference/articles/02-third-party-packages-portal-exports.markdown

 `[LIFERAY_HOME]/osgi/core/com.liferay.portal.bootstrap.jar`.
 These packages are installed and available in Liferay's OSGi runtime.
-If your module or WAR uses one of them, specify the corresponding dependency as being "provided" (provided by @product@).
+If your module or WAR uses one of them, specify the corresponding dependency as being "provided" (provided by @sharepoint@).
 Here's how to specify a provided dependency:

 Maven: `<scope>provided</scope>`

 Gradle: `providedCompile`

-Now you can safely leverage third party packages @product@ provides!
+Now you can safely leverage third party packages @sharepoint@ provides!